abougouffa/one-tab-per-project/README.md

 Derive project name from a directory.

 This function receives a directory and return the project name for the project that includes this path.

 #### `otpp-allow-detach-projectless-buffer`

-Allow detaching a buffer to a new tab even if it is not part of a project.
+Allow detaching a buffer to a new tab even if it is projectless.

 This can also be set to a function that receives the buffer, and return non-nil if we should allow the tab creation.

 #### `otpp-override-commands`

 A list of commands to be advised in `otpp-override-mode`.

 These commands will be run with `default-directory` set the to current's tab directory.